-Because almost all of our customers require mortgage financing, increases in interest rates would likely negatively affect the affordability of the homes we sell.
+Because almost all of our customers require mortgage financing, elevated mortgage interest rates for prolonged periods and further increases in interest rates would likely negatively affect the affordability of the homes we sell.
 In addition, reductions in mortgage availability or increases in the effective costs of owning a home could prevent our customers from buying our homes and adversely affect our business and financial results.

 Substantially all of the purchasers of our homes finance their acquisition with mortgage financing.
 Over the past year, the Federal Reserve raised interest rates multiple times in response to concerns about inflation and economic uncertainties, and it may raise them again.
-Increases in interest rates increase the costs of owning a home and have adversely affected the purchasing power of consumers and lower demand for the homes we sell, which could result in a decrease in our revenues and earnings and adversely affect our financial condition.
+Increases in interest rates increase the costs of owning a home, adversely affect the purchasing power of consumers, and lower demand for the homes we sell, which could result in a decrease in our revenues and earnings and adversely affect our financial condition.